DataBooth/duckdb-utils/docs/cli.rst

 .. code-block:: bash

-    sqlite-utils vacuum mydb.db
+    duckdb-utils vacuum mydb.duckdb

 .. _cli_optimize:

 Optimize
 ========

-The optimize command can dramatically reduce the size of your database if you are using SQLite full-text search.
+The optimize command can dramatically reduce the size of your database if you are using DuckDB full-text search.
 It runs OPTIMIZE against all of your FTS4 and FTS5 tables, then runs VACUUM.

 If you just want to run OPTIMIZE without the VACUUM, use the ``--no-vacuum`` flag.

 .. code-block:: bash

     # Optimize all FTS tables and then VACUUM
-    sqlite-utils optimize mydb.db
+    duckdb-utils optimize mydb.duckdb

     # Optimize but skip the VACUUM
-    sqlite-utils optimize --no-vacuum mydb.db
+    duckdb-utils optimize --no-vacuum mydb.duckdb

 To optimize specific tables rather than every FTS table, pass those tables as extra arguments:

 .. code-block:: bash

-    sqlite-utils optimize mydb.db table_1 table_2
+    duckdb-utils optimize mydb.duckdb table_1 table_2

 .. _cli_wal: